Canada Bars & Nightlife

-Known for having one of the best beer lists in Toronto, Birreria Volo is definitely geared toward craft-brew lovers with a rotating lineup, which usually includes some great ciders, too.
+Known for having one of the best beer lists in Toronto, Birreria Volo is definitely geared toward craft-brew lovers with a rotating lineup that usually includes some great ciders, too.
 Tucked into a narrow, dimly lit brick-lined space, it definitely feels more like a wine bar than anything resembling a brewery, which just adds to its charm.
 Look for a significant selection of classic cheese and meat boards.

 Brothers Food & Wine

 1240 Bay St., Yorkville

 Tucked under Yorkville’s Bay Street subway station in a narrow, unassuming storefront, Brothers Wine Bar has quickly become known for elevated dinner fare and a really great wine selection.
-Inside, you’ll find a few tables (which, despite the small space, are quite comfortable), and a counter that runs through the length of the restaurant.
-Cozy and fairly low-key despite the gourmet nature of the food, expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things.
+Inside, you’ll find a few tables (which, despite the small space, are quite comfortable) and a counter that runs through the length of the restaurant.
+It's cozy and fairly low-key despite the gourmet nature of the food.
+Expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things.

 20 Av.
 Duluth E., Plateau-Mont-Royal